Are the best keynote speakers funny?

 Relatability and Connection

-Humor builds rapport by showcasing the speaker’s relatable and human side, making the audience more receptive to the message and shared laughter creates a sense of connection between the speaker and the audience.
-Researchers from Finland and the United Kingdom found that social laughter triggers the release of endorphins that supports formation, reinforcement, and maintenance of social bonds between humans,” says study co-author Prof. Lauri Nummenmaa, of the Turku PET Centre at the University of Turku in Finland.
+Humour builds rapport by showcasing the speaker’s relatable and human side, making the audience more receptive to the message and shared laughter creates a sense of connection between the speaker and the audience.
+Researchers from Finland and the United Kingdom found that “social laughter triggers the release of endorphins that supports formation, reinforcement, and maintenance of social bonds between humans,” says study co-author Professor Lauri Nummenmaa, of the Turku PET Centre at the University of Turku in Finland.

 Diffuses Tension and Stress